Thesis and Dissertation Research

 Selection of titles on writing, focusing on specific discipline requirements.

 - The Dissertation: an architecture student's handbook, by Iain Borden and Katerina Ruedi.
-Boston: Architectural Pr., 2006.
+London: Routledge, 2014.
 Useful for dissertations with an urban design flavor.

 - Making sense: a student's guide to research and writing geography and environmental sciences, by Margot Northey, David B. Knight, Dianne Draper, 4th ed.
 Don Mills, Ont.: Oxford Univ.
 Pr., 2009.